 That belief that the competition has better pricing and is bombing the market is very common, and why when business gets competitive the reaction of most sales teams is to sharpen the pencil and go lower.

-Price is important of course and crucial to winning business, but how can you get paid for the value you deliver at a “fair and acceptable” market level?
+Price is important to winning business, but how to get paid for your value?

 That is somewhat of a loaded question, but the solution I have seen work the most often in my time as a distributor pricing leader and getting to work with so many great distributor teams is as follows –